mallocator/Elasticsearch-Exporter/DEVELOPERS.md

 }
 ```

-The options property holds the data parsed from command line  after peing processed and verified by the driver.
+The options property holds the data parsed from command line after being processed and verified by the driver.
 Access to all options is available, even the driver
 specific options.
 Note that you can check what driver the source or target is in the ```options.drivers``` object.

 The statistics object is a composite of the source and target statistics of the drivers fetches from getSourceStas(), getTargetStats() and stats set by the